 Mastoiditis is more common in children, but it can affect adults as well.

 A middle ear infection is inflammation of the middle ear, which usually is caused by an infection.
-Signs and symptoms of a middle ear infection are ear pain, fever, temporary hearing loss, and a feeling of fullness in the ear.
+Signs and symptoms of a middle ear infection in adults include:

 Symptoms of acute mastoiditis and chronic mastoiditis include: